cybertunnel/LoanShark/README.md

 The best way to start is the [Kickstart Guide](https://github.com/cybertunnel/LoanShark/wiki).

 ## Release History
-The release hisitory is available [here](https://github.com/cybertunnel/LoanShark/blob/master/CHANGELOG.md).
+The release history is available [here](https://github.com/cybertunnel/LoanShark/blob/master/CHANGELOG.md).

 LoanShark was made possible thanks to the work for the [following individuals](https://github.com/cybertunnel/LoanShark/blob/master/THANKS.md).

 ## Getting Help
-The best place to discuss LoanShark is to join the [#loanshark](https://macadmins.slack.com/messages/CHGFDDKST) channel on the [MacAdmins Slack](https://macadmins.herokuapp.com/)
+The best place to discuss LoanShark is to join the [#loanshark](https://macadmins.slack.com/messages/CHGFDDKST) channel on the [MacAdmins Slack](https://macadmins.org).

 ## Contributing
-I (cybertunnel) have been working on this project for over a year for the company I currently work for.
-I have spent these past few months making it more stable and esuring the availability for use for you guys.
+I [cybertunnel](https://github.com/cybertunnel) have been working on this project for over a year for the company I currently work for.
+I have spent these past few months making it more stable and esuring the availability for general use.

 Please feel free to fork and contribute.